 What is data retention?

-With data retention, telecommunications and internet providers are obliged to store certain traffic data of their users for a certain period of time.
+With the Data retention telecommunications and Internet providers are obliged to provide certain Traffic data of its users for a certain period of time.
 This data includes, among other things

-The stored data can be used by law enforcement agencies and intelligence services to investigate and prevent criminal offenses.
+The stored data may be used by law enforcement authorities and intelligence services for the investigation and prevention of Criminal offenses can be used.